-In March 2009, the County was notified that \$18 million of SB 81 funds had been awarded to Stanislaus County to build a Juvenile Youth Treatment Facility.
+In March 2009, the County was notified that \$18 million of SB 81 funds had been awarded to Stanislaus County to build a Juvenile Youth Commitment Facility.
 The Board has authorized the release of RFPs and negotiation of contracts for professional services.
 The contract with the State of California for this funding will be forthcoming to the Board.

 This project is part of the Juvenile Justice Master Plan that was updated and approved by the Board of Supervisors in 2008.
 State funding has been awarded and the department is working with the Chief Executive Office to identify a funding strategy for the match.
 This project may be eligible for the use of Public Facilities Fees and Youthful Offender Block Grant funding, as well as in-kind match related to the value of the land that the County already owns that will be the site of the facility, county administration and transition planning.
+The project is currently in design and is subject to approval and acceptance by the State of California prior to receiving project funding.